EI-CoreBioinformatics/mikado/docs/Usage/Pick.rst

       --purge               Flag.
 If set, the pipeline will suppress any loci whose transcripts do not pass the requirements set in the JSON file. (default: False)
-      -shm, --shared-memory
-                            Flag.
-If set, the DB will be copied into memory.
+      --subloci-from-cds-only
+                            "Flag.
+If set, Mikado will only look for overlap in the coding features when clustering transcripts
+                            (unless one transcript is non-coding, in which case the whole transcript will be considered).
+Default:
-                            (default: False)
+                            False, Mikado will consider transcripts in their entirety. (default: False)
-      -shmdb SHM_DB, --shared-memory-db SHM_DB
-                            Name of the shared memory DB.
-WARNING: if set, the DB copy will be persistently copied into memory, so that multiple pickers can share. (default: None)
-      --preload             Flag.
-If set, the Mikado DB will be pre-loaded into memory for faster access.
-WARNING: this option will increase memory usage and the preloading might be quite slow. (default: False)
+      --monoloci-from-simple-overlap
+                            "Flag.
+If set, in the final stage Mikado will cluster transcripts by simple overlap, not by looking at the presence of shared introns.
+Default: False. (default:
+                            False)
       -db SQLITE_DB, --sqlite-db SQLITE_DB
                             Location of an SQLite database to overwrite what is specified in the configuration file. (default: None)